 The minimum credit score you need to get an FHA-backed loan is 500.
 More than 95% of people have a credit score of 500 or above.
 That means it’s extremely likely that you’ll be able to qualify for an FHA mortgage.

-Additionally, if your score is lower than 500, then it’s relatively easy to boost your score.
+Additionally, if your score is lower than 500, then it’s relatively easy to boost credit score numbers.
 That’s because of the ways that credit scores work.
 They tend to push people towards the middle.
 For example if you have a credit score of 750, a single missed payment might lower your score as much as 80-100 points.
 However, if your credit score is 590, a missed payment will only bring your score down a few points.

 This works the other way as well.
 It’s very hard to move from a score of 750 to 760.
 It takes a long time and a track record of on-time payments.
 However, being current with all of your bills for a few months and slightly lowering your credit utilization can easily move a score from 500 to 600.